Sheffield in 24

 Lyme Regis Coastline

-As a consequence whilst all other places along the Jurassic coast were crowded Tyneham was virtually empty apart from the savvy locals we joined.
-A beautiful place and a few pictures below to prove it
+As a consequence, whilst all other places along the Jurassic coast were crowded, Tyneham was virtually empty apart from the savvy locals we joined.
+A beautiful place with a few pictures below to prove it!

 Passed this bridge along the way to the Jurassic coast in Devon